Jaal (1952 film): Plot

-Set in a fishing village of Goa, this film depicts the ties between Tony, a good-for-nothing man from the city, and Maria, a village girl who loves him innocently.
+Set in a fishing village of 1950s Goa during Portuguese rule in India, the film depicts the ties between Tony, a good-for-nothing man from the city, and Maria, a village fisherwoman who loves him innocently.
 The spirit of Christian love and forgiveness lies at the base of the story, and the film has a strong religious colour to it.